Symbol1/Symbol1.github.io/README.md

 **probability theory**,
 and other mathematical tools to said topics.

-For meta-comments of my works categorized by topics, see:
+For comments and figures by topics, see:

 * [Polar code papers](/paper/polar)